Journaling has been a Godsend

-I personally do not buy fancy journals.
-I feel they are too expensive to use.
-I have used guided to nice journals.
+I personally do not buy fancy journals for I feel they are too expensive to use.
 Right now, I am keeping a bullet journal (bujo) which I use as both a planner and journal.
-I also keep a small emotive notebook in the back of the BuJo that I use for a braindump.
 I don’t believe in following too many rules for journaling.
 Just pick a few that you like and are able to follow.
 Make up your own journals if you want.

 - Find or order a journal or notebook.